legal resources necessary to hold negligent facilities accountable.

 Was your loved one injured, mistreated, abused or did they die unexpectedly from neglect while residing in a Texas nursing home?
-If so, we encourage you to contact the Texas nursing home abuse & neglect lawyers at Nursing Home Law Center today to begin a claim for compensation.
+If so, we encourage you to contact a Texas nursing home abuse lawyer at Nursing Home Law Center today to begin a claim for compensation.
 Let us evaluate your case through a free, initial case review.

 In Texas, over 29 percent of nursing homes were cited for having an accident-prone environment that could cause elderly people to fall or otherwise be injured.
 In 2008, statistics from a University of California-San Francisco research study also revealed that over 30 percent of nursing homes had issues with food sanitation or the quality of care provided to elderly residents.

 When nursing homes allow their standards to fall in these drastic ways, it is necessary for nursing home lawyers to intervene and hold administrators accountable.
 Nursing home lawyers can investigate the circumstances that have lead to this terrible treatment of residents.